 In the case of a restricted non-refundable airfare the reservation must be cancelled prior to the airline’s scheduled departure time to avoid forfeiting any funds for use on future travel.
 Travelers should advise their TMC of any available residual credits that may be applied to a future trip.

 There is no reimbursement (for any leg of the journey) for transportation cost when unauthorized or unapproved non-U.S. flag carrier service is used.
-If U.S. flag carrier service is available and the traveler uses a non-U.S. flag carrier, the transportation cost on the non-U.S. flag carrier is not payable.
-See JTR, par.
-020206.I.

 The Air Carrier Access Act (ACAA) effective 5 April 2000, prohibits discrimination against a passenger who is disabled or who has special needs in air travel and requires air carriers to accommodate the needs of these passengers.
 The ACAA responsible agencies are DOT for air travel compliance/information and DOJ for ACAA violations.